 “In Vietnam, they were measuring success of operations in the numbers that are killed.
 In Afghanistan, it is how many schools you are building and how much money you spent.
 This is better, but as wrong,” says Lorenzo Delesgues, director of Integrity Watch Afghanistan, in Kabul.
 “What you need to measure is what is the impact of what you’ve done.”

-I’ve talked about this some many times before that I’m sick of it s0 its time to try something new; it’s time for a story board.
+I’ve talked about this some many times before that I’m sick of it so time to try something new; it’s time for a story board.